 Showing 1–10 of 67 results.

-As the COVID-19 pandemic sends shockwaves through the labour market, Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.
+Centre for Cities tracks the latest unemployment claim statistics across the UK's cities and largest towns.

 As well as providing a deep dive into the latest economic data on the UK’s cities and largest towns, this year our flagship publication focuses on the scale and geography of economic inactivity across the country.

 Just because northern towns and cities have a strong manufacturing past doesn’t mean they are well placed to attract manufacturing jobs of the future.

 National and local policymakers need to pay close attention to the signals that revaluation is sending on the health of the urban economies of England and Wales.

 The latest release of Census 2021 data shows that cities in the Greater South East were the most popular destinations for migrants over the last decade.